-Trés left his position as a biochemist 20 years ago, to leap into a new career as an artist.
+Trés left his position as a biochemist 20-some years ago, to leap into a new career as an artist.
 To him, it was an act of faith and risk; Trés Taylor says it saved his life.
 “I am closest to God when I am painting.
 He uses my hands to show my brothers and sisters what he has shown me, which is, when our hearts are free to love, then we will see and experience the world.”

 He found many spirit guides along the way in the form of toads and hawks, which reminded him to return to the spirit and the beauty of the natural world for inspiration.